-9. Saxon Road allotments Description: Allotments owned Description: Allotments owned by Housing Association for use by Housing Association tenants.
-In reasonably close proximity to the community it serves Located within the built-up area and surrounded by residential development Demonstrably special to a local community and holds a particular local significance Community value through their use as allotments by the Housing Association tenants Local in character and is not an extensive tract of land The allotments are local in character and not an extensive tract of land.
+9. Saxon Road allotments

+Description: Allotments owned by Housing Association for use by Housing

+Association tenants.

+In reasonably close Located within the built-up area and surrounded by

+proximity to the residential development

+community it serves

+Demonstrably special to Community value through their use as allotments by the

+a local community and Housing Association tenants

+holds a particular local

+significance

+Local in character and is The allotments are local in character and not an

+not an extensive tract of extensive tract of land.
 Approximately 0.03 acres.

+land

+Figure 67: Saxon Road allotments.